telefonicaid/fiware-cygnus/doc/cygnus-common/installation_and_administration_guide/management_interface.md

 ##<a name="section14"></a>`DELETE /admin/configuration/agent`

-Deletes a single parameter if it exists in the agent, adding the path to it in the request and the name of the parameter as a query parameter.
+Deletes a single parameter if it exists in the agent given the path to the configuration file as the URI within the URL and the name of the parameter as a query parameter.
 The name of the agent must start with `agent_`.

 ```
 DELETE "http://<cygnus_host>:<management_port>/admin/configuration/agent/cygnus/apache-flume-1.4.0-bin/conf/agent_cygnus.conf?param=cygnusagent.sinks.mysql-sink.new_parameter